-Cambridgeshire County Council is a Lead Local Flood Authority (under the Flood and Water Management Act 2010) with the responsibility for managing the following types of flooding:
+Cambridgeshire County Council is a Lead Local Flood Authority (under the Flood and Water Management Act 2010) and has the responsibility to manage the following types of flooding:

-- surface water flooding - includes flooding from rainfall run off from surfaces such as roads, roofs and patios.
+- surface water flooding - includes internal property flooding from rain runoff from surfaces such as roads, roofs and patios.
 For more information refer to the Environment Agency's interactive surface water map.

 - ordinary watercourses - includes flooding from drains and ditches, but excludes main rivers that are managed by the Environment Agency.
 A map of the main rivers is available on the Environment Agency's website.

-- groundwater flooding - includes flooding caused by heavy and sustained levels of rainfall capable of increasing the groundwater table
+- groundwater flooding - includes flooding caused by heavy and continuous rain capable of increasing the groundwater levels.

 Our main responsibilities as a flood authority include:

-- investigating and reporting on significant flood events in the county
+- investigating and reporting on significant flood events in the county, that are mostly related to internal property flooding

 - establishing and maintaining a register for all significant flood risk assets in the county